The love of your life has just proposed to you and you said yes! Congratulations. Now comes the Big Day planning.

 Best to avoid the sun between treatments.
 If you must go in the sun, we recommend SPF30+ as well as protective clothing over the tattoo area.

 Keep applying Aloe Vera creams and Bepanthen.
 Your skin will look and feel amazing if cared for properly.

 Time not on your hands?

 There is a solution if you don’t have 12-18 months until the big day.
-The other option is fading, which requires less treatments.
-With significant fading, all that’s left to do, is for your make-up artist to apply light concealer or foundation on the day.
+The other option is fading, which requires fewer treatments.
+With significant fading, all that’s left to do is for your make-up artist to apply light concealer or foundation on the day.

 Congratulations again and we wish you all the best with your planning.